 Too many tile-laying games are about territorial expansion, or using hexes to represent land.
 Galaxy Trucker gets this, and charges you not with expanding your empire or discovering new shores, but building a spaceship piece-by-piece, making sure it’s functional, and setting off into the vastness of space.

 Game-playing is split into two distinct phases.
 The first has you grabbing tiles from the centre of the table, and using them to extend the hull of your ship.
 Make sure to appropriately line up the relevant cables and connectors, and look out for precious guns, engines, crew cabins, shield batteries, and more special tiles that will improve your ship’s utility.
 And, of course, be careful where you place them – it would be an awful shame for you to blow a hole in your ship because your gun was pointing inwards.
 But don’t dally!
 You’re against the clock, and must frantically assemble your craft into a functional, if janky, hull before the last grain of sand hits the hourglass’ floor.

-Games for grown-ups: These are the best board games for adults
+Games par excellence: These are the best board games out there

 With your ship operational, you’ll take it to the stars in the game’s second phase, which functions more like an extended scoring system than a real section of gameplay.
 A randomised card deck simulates the encounters of your intrepid spacefarers, and tests the resilience of your construction.
 Endure the pirates and asteroids that come your way, and you’ll be rewarded with some victory points.
 Fall victim to the blaster bolts, meanwhile, and you’ll be left watching as pieces of your ship slip into the ignominious void.